 Master of Science in Finance (MSF)

 Courses for this program may be completed on a full-time or part-time basis.
-Students may complete the degree in approximately 12—24 months of full-time study, depending on the pace they choose and the number of courses required.
+You can complete the degree in approximately 12—15 months of full-time study, depending on the pace you choose and the number of courses required.

 Benefits of the program

-- Provides a range of employment options, including joining corporate treasuries, investment banks, insurance companies, and large non-profit organizations
+- Prepare for a range of employment options, including joining corporate treasuries, investment banks, insurance companies, and large nonprofit organizations

-- Teaches graduates analytical skills to solve complex financial problems
+- Gain analytical skills to solve complex financial problems

-- Entrance into an impressive network of successful alumni, many of whom live and work in the Chicago area
+- Join an impressive network of successful alumni, many of whom live and work in the Chicago area

 - The industry leaders on the Financial Advisory Board ensures that our curriculum—and your degree—remains relevant and cutting edge